saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 (e.g., HD-IIV3 and HD-IIV4)
 	ű SD for standard-dose inactivated influenza vaccine (e.g. SD-IIV3 and SD-IIV4)
-•	 Regarding recommendations concerning newly license influenza vaccines and changes to the licensed indication for existing vaccines, ACIP relies on FDA for review o safety, immunogenicity, and efficacy and effectiveness dat pertaining to licensure and labeling of influenza vaccines Vaccines that are expected to be available for the 2022–2 season are described (see Vaccines Available for th 2022–23 Season) (Table 1).
-Regulatory informatio pertinent to the change in age indication for Flucelva Quadrivalent discussed in this report is available at https:/ www.fda.gov/vaccines-blood-biologics/vaccines flucelvax-quadrivalent.
+•	 Regarding recommendations concerning newly licensed influenza vaccines and changes to the licensed indication for existing vaccines, ACIP relies on FDA for review o safety, immunogenicity, and efficacy and effectiveness dat pertaining to licensure and labeling of influenza vaccines Vaccines that are expected to be available for the 2022–23 season are described (see Vaccines Available for th 2022–23 Season) (Table 1).
+Regulatory information pertinent to the change in age indication for Flucelvax Quadrivalent discussed in this report is available at https:/ www.fda.gov/vaccines-blood-biologics/vaccines flucelvax-quadrivalent.
-•	 Regarding updated recommendations for influenz vaccines for adults aged ≥65 years, a summary of the review of evidence on this topic is available at https://www.cdc gov/vaccines/acip/recs/grade/influenza-older-adults.htm
+•	 Regarding updated recommendations for influenz vaccines for adults aged ≥65 years, a summary of the review of evidence on this topic is available at https://www.cdc gov/vaccines/acip/recs/grade/influenza-older-adults.html

 s report
 •	 Main influenza vaccine types: